geedew/DownedRainbow/README.md

 * Copy the DownedRainbow.tmTheme into your Sublime Text `Packages/Color Scheme - Default` directory

 # Features
+ - Special Language Support
+ 	- LessCSS
+ 	- CoffeeScript
+ 	- AngularJS
- - LessCSS, CoffeeScript, AngularJS, Mustache templating special tags
+ 	- Mustache templating
+ 	- SublimeLinter
+ 	- GitGutter
  - Looks good in most, if not all langauges
  - Diff tag support